Sparkindev/THE-PRIVACY-POLICY-for-Jumping-Cliffs-/README.md

 # THE-PRIVACY-POLICY-for-Jumping-Cliffs-
-THE PRIVACY POLICY​ for Jumping Cliffs rdfdsfdsf
+THE PRIVACY POLICY for Jumping Clif